derpen/LeSite/content/posts/creating-server-5.md

 {{< figure src="/images/baremetal/35.png" >}}

-Don't forget to configure your nginx properly.
+If you do this, don't forget to configure your nginx to point to that new domain.

 # Certbot